hablapps/AllRoadsLeadToKdb/AllRoadsLeadToPyKX.md

 q) .pykx.pyexec"from scipy.spatial.distance import cdist";
 ```

-The function `cdist` required several arguments, and Emma opted for a straightforward approach by
-creating new Python variables that referenced Q native tables `a` and `b`:
+The function `cdist` required several arguments, and Emma simply created new Python variables that referenced q native tables `a` and `b`:

 ```python
 .pykx.set[`xa1;a[`longitude]];